 Conservation Volunteers Australia (CVA)

-Working in partnership with other community and government organisations, CV offers a wide variety of volunteer conservation experiences including the Green Army (paid training positions 17-24 year olds).
+Working in partnership with other community and government organisations, CV offers a wide variety of volunteer conservation experiences.
 Teams are regularly organised to undertake projects, sometimes in remote localities.
+Phone:

 Environmental Defenders Office